ktorio/ktor-documentation/topics/openapi-spec-generation.md

 <deflist>
 <def>
 <title><code>enabled</code></title>
-Enables or disables generation of OpenAPI metadata during compilation.
+Enables or disables OpenAPI metadata generation during compilation.
 </def>
 <def>
 <title><code>codeInferenceEnabled</code></title>
 Controls whether the compiler attempts to infer OpenAPI metadata from routing code.
-Disable this option if inference produces incorrect results or if you prefer to define metadata exclusively through annotations.
+Disable this option if inference produces incorrect results or if you prefer to define metadata explicitly using annotations.
+For more details, see <a href="#code-inference">Code inference rules</a>.
 </def>
 <def>
 <title><code>onlyCommented</code></title>
-Limits processing to routes that contain KDoc comments.
-By default, all routes are analyzed.
+Limits metadata generation to routes that contain comment annotations.
+By default, all routes are processed.
 </def>
 </deflist>

-## Routing API introspection
+## Routing structure analysis

-The Ktor compiler plugin analyzes your server routing DSL to infer basic path information, such as:
+The Ktor compiler plugin analyzes your server routing DSL to determine the structural shape of your API.
+This analysis is based solely on route declarations and does not inspect the contents of route handlers.

+From routing declarations, the compiler determines:
 - Merged paths (for example, `/api/v1/users/{id}`).
 - HTTP methods (such as `GET` and `POST`).
 - Path parameters.